PrinceOfPuppers/sync-dl/README.md

 ```

 sync-dl has the several subcommands, run `sync-dl -h` to see them all and `sync-dl [COMMAND] -h` to get info on a particular one.
-As an example, here is the new command which creates new playlists from youtube url [URL]:
+As an example, here is the new command which creates new playlists from a youtube [URL]:

 ```
 sync-dl new [URL] [PLAYLIST]
 ```

-the playlist will be put it in directory [PLAYLIST], which is relative to the current working directory unless you specify your music directory using:
+The playlist will be put it in directory [PLAYLIST], which is relative to the current working directory unless you specify your music directory using:

 ```
 sync-dl config -l [PATH]